Elliston Park self-guided nature walk

 Stop 1: Whether it’s the 'flora' or the 'fauna'......It's all international here!

 If you are starting here, the green waypoints are closest.
-If you would like to venture further, the orange waypoints are great too!
+If you want to venture further, the orange waypoints are great, too!
 Take your time.
 Enjoy the many birds, animals and different plants you will see here.
-Visit all the stops or as many as you like in any order you like.
+Visit all the stops or as many as you like in any order.
 It is possible to discover the name of the secret tree without visiting all the stops.

 Stop 2: Pretty far from the river....so where does all the water come from?

-This lake is actually an engineered storm water pond built in a low-lying area which was historically part of a network of wetlands.
-Many of the surrounding streets and roads have storm drains which connect underground and unite to flow directly into this lake.
-The lake here in Elliston Park is still part of a network of engineered as well as natural wetlands which are designed to handle run-off from the surrounding neighbourhoods.
+This lake is actually an engineered stormwater pond built in a low-lying area that was historically part of a network of wetlands.
+Many of the surrounding streets and roads have storm drains that connect underground and flow directly into this lake.
+The lake here in Elliston Park is still part of a network of engineered and natural wetlands designed to handle runoff from the surrounding neighbourhoods.

 Stop 3: Check the time here!
 No watch needed.

 It's a sundial!
-Have some fun and find out what time it is using the sundial.
-There are instructions on the interpretive sign beside you.
+Have some fun using it to find out what time it is.
+The interpretive sign beside you has instructions.

 Stop 4: Not just in Holland, windmills from here to Mexico

-Windmills such as the one you see before you, as simple as it may seem today, have been instrumental in helping many civilizations to develop and flourish through-out recent history.
-They harness the winds energy for many purposes.
-Read the interpretive signs found at this stopping point to learn more.
-Through innovation and an evolving social conscience towards renewable energy, today we see massive electricity producing windmill farms across North America.
-Even 100 years ago windmills (such as this one) dotted the countryside, albeit a little more modestly.
+Windmills such as the one you see before you, as simple as it may seem today, have been instrumental in helping many civilizations to develop and flourish throughout history.
+They harness wind energy for many purposes.
+You can read the interpretive signs at this stopping point to learn more.
+Through innovation and an evolving social conscience towards renewable energy, today we see massive electricity-producing windmill farms across North America.
+Even 100 years ago windmills (such as this one) dotted the countryside, albeit slightly more modestly.

 Stop 5: Lakeview

 Enjoy a break at this bench under some Schubert Chokecherry trees.
 It is a great place to do a little birdwatching as many different waterfowl often inhabit this lake.
-A simple animal and bird field guide and a pair of binoculars is all one needs to really appreciate the diverse and wonderful world of birds.
+A simple animal and bird field guide and a pair of binoculars are all one needs to appreciate the diverse and wonderful world of birds.
 It could be the start of a new passion for you!
-But alas, even here in Elliston Park, while you enjoy a little rest & relaxation, there are signs and sounds of a busy hard-working city all around.
+But alas, even here in Elliston Park, while you enjoy a little rest and relaxation, there are signs and sounds of a busy, hard-working city all around.
 Garbage trucks rumbling back and forth, airplanes coming in for landings and the hum of commerce in the distance.
-In fact, at your feet right now is a picture of some hard-working people integral to the history and success of eastern Calgary.
+In fact, at your feet is a picture of some hard-working people integral to the history and success of eastern Calgary.

 Stop 6: Birthplace Forest welcome mat

-Walk to this waypoint and consider it the welcoming mat, put out for you by the generosity of many who in 2001, planted a tree for every child born in Calgary.
+Walk to this waypoint and consider it the welcoming mat for you by the generosity of many who planted a tree in 2001 for every child born in Calgary.
 Feel free to walk on the main paths through these diverse patches of forest.
 Once inside, look at the many different species of trees which have been planted.
-Different types of pines, spruce, poplars, elm, oak, ash and the list goes on.
-Like all of us living together in Calgary, the trees are all competing for space and resources and some are enjoying more success than others.
+Different types of pines, spruce, poplars, elm, oak, ash, and so on.
+Like all of us living together in Calgary, the trees are all competing for space and resources, and some are enjoying more success than others.
 Such is the way of the natural world.
-Whether it needs to be that way as well for humans is a question posed to the philosophers among us.
+Whether it needs to be that way for humans is a question posed to the philosophers.
 A birthplace forest is meant to be celebrated, for it is a symbol of growth and life and is a reminder that we are all interconnected.
-So please enjoy the shade and pathways through these forests as well as the sunny pathways along the lake edge.
+So please enjoy the shade and pathways through these forests and the sunny pathways along the lake's edge.

 Stop 7: Many interesting and different species of trees

-Walk along the edge of the patches of forest here at Elliston Park and you can appreciate just how diverse the list of trees we can grow here in Calgary actually is.
-True, the list is smaller than what grows in places such as Vancouver or Toronto, but when you start to realize that we have trees growing right here in Elliston that originate from all over the world, you really start to make the parallel comparison of how diverse we Calgarian's are too!
-Siberian larch, American elm, Russian plive, scots pine to name a few, are all around living happily together as part of this completely mixed birthplace forest.
-I think it is only fitting that such a great park, which continues to mature and take root, can be found at the end of International Avenue SE here in Calgary where diversity in the community is celebrated and showcased.
+Walk along the edge of the forest patches here at Elliston Park, and you can appreciate just how diverse the list of trees we can grow here in Calgary is.
+True, the list is smaller than what grows in places such as Vancouver or Toronto.
+Still, when you start to realize that we have trees growing right here in Elliston that originate from all over the world, you begin to make the parallel comparison of how diverse Calgarians are, too!
+Siberian larch, American elm, Russian olive, and scots pine, to name a few, are all around living happily together as part of this wholly mixed birthplace forest.
+It is only fitting that such a great park, which continues to mature and take root, can be found at the end of International Avenue SE here in Calgary, where diversity in the community is celebrated and showcased.

 Stop 8: Manitoba Maple

-It is amazing how resilient and strong a Manitoba maple can be.
-They are one of those species that has been introduced to the Calgary region and one that has proven to be very capable of thriving in some of the most inhospitable of places it seems.
+It is amazing how resilient and robust a Manitoba maple can be.
+They are one of those species introduced to the Calgary region and have proven to be very capable of thriving in some of the most inhospitable places.
 Sometimes called the 'Box Elder' by eastern Canadians, the Manitoba maple is a true maple.
-It is now growing and reproducing in our natural areas to some extent, and it is that little tree you see growing through a hardened gravel alley road, or that tree that seems to not want to give up amongst rocky river berms or challenging and inhospitable industrial yards.
+It is now growing and reproducing in our natural areas to some extent, and it is that little tree you see growing through a hardened gravel alley road or that tree that seems not to want to give up amongst rocky river berms or challenging and inhospitable industrial yards.
 And that is why you should love it.
 For its 'never stop trying' attitude.
-Here, beside the first of three great playgrounds for the kids to enjoy and challenge themselves on, you can relax a little under this healthy multi-stemmed example.
+You can relax under this healthy multi-stemmed example, beside the first of three great playgrounds for the kids to enjoy and challenge themselves.

-Being a deciduous tree, this maple tree produces flowers in the spring, whose seeds mature inside what are called samaras (better known by children as helicopter seed pods).
+As a deciduous tree, this maple tree produces flowers in the spring.
+The flowers' seeds mature inside samaras (better known by children as helicopter seed pods).

 Route 2: Off-leash area